-The course is presented in twelve video segments on two DVDs.
+The course is presented in twelve videos on two DVDs or via streaming.
 Segments vary in length from 15 to 27 minutes.
-The course includes a 236-page study guide.
-Study guide pages are only 4.75” x 7.5” so the amount of content is not really as large as you would suppose for this size book.
-For each chapter, the study guide provides an introduction, Scripture readings (generally one or more complete chapters rather than isolated verses), a list of objectives, a very detailed lecture outline that is sometimes expanded with extra information not presented in the DVDs, and questions.
-Students should first watch the DVD then read through the study guide and respond to the questions.
-Questions for each chapter generally include five multiple-choice questions, three or four “short answer” questions that might require a paragraph-length response, and three or four discussion questions that could also occasionally be used for essay assignments.
+The course includes a substantial PDF study guide.
+For each chapter, the study guide provides an introduction, Scripture readings (generally one or more complete chapters rather than isolated verses), a list of objectives, a very detailed lecture outline that is sometimes expanded with extra information not presented in the videos, and questions.
+Students should first watch the video, then read through the study guide and respond to the questions.
+Questions for each chapter generally include five multiple-choice questions, three or four short- answer questions that might require a paragraph-length response, and three or four discussion questions that could also occasionally be used for essay assignments.
 There is a downloadable answer key for the study guide available on the publisher's website.

 I like the content and presentation of the course, and I think it works particularly well for worldview education since it covers some key worldview concepts.
 Unlike other economics courses, Sproul concludes with a call to action for Christians to understand and resist the temptation to urge government intervention that leads toward socialism because we like a particular goal or program.
 He encourages political action, especially at the local level so that Christians can influence government from scriptural principles based on both a limited-government view and care and concern for the needy.